CN Launches New Tool to Help its Customers Calculate Greenhouse Gas Emissions

-/EIN News/ -- MONTREAL, April 17, 2023 (GLOBE NEWSWIRE) -- CN (TSX: CNR) (NYSE: CNI) announces the launch of a new self-service, sustainability tool, My Carbon Emissions.
+MONTREAL, April 17, 2023 (GLOBE NEWSWIRE) -- CN CNR CNI announces the launch of a new self-service, sustainability tool, My Carbon Emissions.
 CN was first to launch the Carbon Calculator, 13 years ago, to give customers visibility into their estimated greenhouse gas (GHG) emissions and emissions savings using rail transportation.
 Now, this new tool, available on the CN One eBusiness platform, provides customers with a detailed report of their estimated GHG emissions based on all their loaded shipments moved on CN, as well as the emissions avoided by choosing rail over truck.
-These insights into the environmental benefits of shipping via CN’s transcontinental network empowers customers to make data driven decisions that support their climate objectives.
+These insights into the environmental benefits of shipping via CN's transcontinental network empowers customers to make data driven decisions that support their climate objectives.

 As more companies are looking to quantify, and ultimately, lower their transportation GHG emissions, the information now available will allow customers to easily access and understand part of their Scope 3 emissions.
 It will also help identify opportunities for them to make more environmentally friendly transportation decisions.
 It demonstrates CN's commitment to innovate and offer solutions for its customers' evolving needs.